The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

 \subsection{Exact solvability of QP systems from local constraint}

-We now introduce the local constraint, with which the spinful QP system can exhibit exact solvability: \emph{A spinful quasiperiodic system can have exactly solvable points if the hopping coupling matrix $\Pi_{j}$ or its dual counterpart $\Pi_{n}$ are degenerate, which corresponds to }
+We now present the third universal result regarding {a sufficient condition for} exact solvability of spinful QP system: \emph{A spinful quasiperiodic system can have exactly solvable points when the hopping coupling matrix $\Pi_{j}$, or its dual counterpart $\Pi_{n}$, becomes degenerate, which corresponds to }

 \emph{together with $p_{j}^{s}$ and off-diagonal terms of $M_{j}$ being either constant or purely quasiperiodic}.
-This condition represents a local constraint, where the spinful quasiperiodic systems can be reduced to an effectively 1D spinless QP chain for the \emph{dressed particle} with only nearest neighbor hopping, as illustrated in Fig.~\ref{fig:Fig2}(c).
+This condition represents a local constraint, where the spinful QP systems can be reduced to an effectively 1D spinless QP chain for the \emph{dressed particle} with only nearest-neighbor hopping, as illustrated in Fig.~\ref{fig:Fig2}(c).
 In this case, Avila's global theory can be applied to analytically characterize the localization properties of the dressed particles.